draghuram/pythonintro/doc/source/lessons/lesson1.rst

     >>> print(colors)
     ['magenta', 'blue', 'green']

-Notice how "sort" and "reverse" operations changed the data stores in the variable "colors".
+Notice how "sort" and "reverse" operations changed the data stored in the variable "colors".
 What if we don't want to affect the data but want to get a new list that is sorted or reversed?
 ::